✓ Updated May 2026

 Savoring Speck and Strudel in a Mountain Rifugio

-activityRent a charming wooden rowboat on the impossibly turquoise waters of Lago di Braies, often called the 'Pearl of the Dolomites'.
-Glide across the serene lake, surrounded by dramatic mountain backdrops, and capture postcard-perfect photos.
-Arrive very early or late in the day to avoid the crowds and truly soak in the tranquility.
+activityRent a rowboat on the impossibly turquoise waters of Lago di Braies, often referred to as the 'Pearl of the Dolomites'.
+Glide across the serene lake, surrounded by dramatic mountain scenery, and capture postcard-perfect photos before the midday crowds descend.

 Best time: May-Oct

-natureExperience the magic of the night sky from Europe's largest high-alpine pasture, the Alpe di Siusi.
-Far from city lights, the Milky Way stretches across the inky blackness, with the silhouettes of the surrounding peaks providing a dramatic foreground.
-Consider staying overnight in a mountain hut for an even more immersive experience.
+natureAs darkness falls over Europe's largest high-alpine meadow, Alpe di Siusi, prepare for an unparalleled stargazing spectacle.
+Far from city lights, the Milky Way stretches across the inky sky, with the silhouettes of the Sciliar massif providing a majestic foreground.

 Planning your Dolomites, Italy adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.